Nebukam/com.nebukam.easing/README.md

 ### 4 - **Ease object & extensions**

 The [```EaseFloat```](https://github.com/Nebukam/com.nebukam.easing/blob/master/Runtime/Jobs/EaseFloat.cs) struct is similar to a Tween object, only much lighter.
 It keeps track of the start, end, and diff value, as well as duration & current time.
-It can be implicitly casted to its original type, and as such is easy to work with. **It makes it easy to use easing in Jobs without any boilerplate code**.
+It can be implicitly cast to its original type, and as such is easy to work with. **It makes it easy to use easing in Jobs without any boilerplate code**.

 ```CSharp